Dr. Benjamin BinderChair of Musicianship, Associate Professor of Music

 As a pianist, Dr. Binder has been a fellow at the Tanglewood Music Center and a participant in the Cleveland Institute of Music Art Song Festival.
-He has accompanied vocal recitals throughout North America, working with singers from companies such as the Metropolitan Opera, New York City Opera, Pittsburgh Opera and Sarasota Opera.
-He is the artistic and general director of the Pittsburgh Song Collaborative (http://www.pghsong.org) and regularly presents innovative song recitals throughout the Pittsburgh area and beyond, including collaborations with the Carnegie Museum of Art and Andy Warhol Museum.
+He has accompanied vocal and instrumental recitals throughout North America.
+As artistic and general director of the Pittsburgh Song Collaborative (http://www.duq.edu/pghsong), he regularly presents innovative song recitals throughout the Pittsburgh area and beyond, including collaborations with the Carnegie Museum of Art and Andy Warhol Museum.

 Dr. Binder is also the director and co-founder of the Vancouver International Song Institute's Song Scholarship and Performance program (http://www.songinstitute.ca/song-scholarship-and-performance).